erayceylan/rock-paper-scissors/README.md

 # rock-paper-scissors
-This a rock-paper-scissors game made along with The Odin Project
+This is a rock-paper-scissors game made along with The Odin Project